jaiwalker/laravel-logviewer/README.md

 ## Description

 This package allows you to keep track of each one of your logs stored under `storage_path().'/logs'`.
 Minimal configuration required.
+This project was inspired by [this project](https://github.com/rap2hpoutre/laravel-log-viewer)

 ## Features